 Further down, the copy and the images on the page explain what the agency does for you as the client.
 Some points are even designed in a hidden drop down menu, so only visitors who are interested in finding out about a certain point choose to view it.

 The page also has three strategically placed lead capture forms asking the visitor information at the right points:

-Another useful element ConversionXL uses is the “sticky” navigation links in the header that scroll with you as you move up and down the page.
+Another useful element CXL uses is the “sticky” navigation links in the header that scroll with you as you move up and down the page.
 This feature makes it easy for you to navigate on the long page:

 How are Sales Pages Different Than Landing Pages and Your Homepage?